danielknox/CNC_Machine/README.md

 * [Licensing](https://github.com/grbl/grbl/wiki/Licensing): Grbl is free software, released under the GPLv3 license.

-* For more information and help, check out our **[Wiki pages!](https://github.com/grbl/grbl/wiki)** If you find that the information is out-dated, please to help us keep it updated by editing it or notifying our community!
+* For more information and help, check out the GRBL **[Wiki pages!](https://github.com/grbl/grbl/wiki)** If you find that the information is out-dated, please to help us keep it updated by editing it or notifying our community!
 Thanks!

 * Lead Developer [_2011 - Current_]: Sungeun(Sonny) K. Jeon, Ph.D.
 (USA) aka @chamnit